 Why Study Anthropology

-As we face the many challenges of globalization in today’s world, the knowledge to be gained through the study of anthropology becomes increasingly important: studying past and present human biological and cultural variability to better understand the interactions among culturally, religiously and politically diverse societies; preserving cultural resources for future generations; learning about the biological, political, and cultural factors responsible for the spread of diseases to mitigate effects of future outbreaks; applying the techniques of forensic anthropology to a mass graves to bring crimes against humanity to justice.
+As we face the many challenges of globalization in today’s world, the knowledge we gain through the study of anthropology becomes increasingly important: studying past and present human biological and cultural variability to better understand the interactions among culturally, religiously, and politically diverse societies; preserving cultural resources for future generations; learning about the biological, political, and cultural factors responsible for the spread of diseases to mitigate effects of future outbreaks; applying the techniques of forensic anthropology to a mass graves to bring crimes against humanity to justice.
 An undergraduate degree in anthropology gives students a strong foundation for many different career paths that may or may not include the pursuit of an advanced degree.

 Why Study Anthropology at Fort Lewis College?

 The Four Corners Region provides an ideal location for anthropological experiences outside of the traditional classroom, some of which lead to paid employment both during and after degree completion.
-In archaeology, students will find opportunities to participate in local historic and prehistoric fieldwork and participate in volunteer work and internships at nationally renowned organizations like Mesa Verde National Park, Canyon of the ancients, Crow Canyon Archaeological Center, The Anasazi Heritage Center and Chimney Rock.
+In archaeology, students will find opportunities to participate in local historical-period and prehistoric fieldwork and participate in volunteer work and internships at nationally renowned organizations like Mesa Verde National Park, Canyon of the Ancients, Crow Canyon Archaeological Center, The Anasazi Heritage Center, and Aztec Ruins National Monument.
 Fort Lewis College students have assisted with the analysis of human skeletal remains from archaeological sites in the Durango area and have also pursued advanced research projects using the skeletal collections at the Maxwell Museum in Albuquerque, New Mexico.

 Why Should Native Americans Study Anthropology?